AaronMillOro/AaronMillanOropeza_6_18062021/README.md

 # So Pekocko APIs

-The following Application Progamming Interface (API) was created to allow a given user to create and account and login into a web application.
-The web application allows users to create **sauces** and share them with other logged users.
+The following Application Progamming Interface (API) was created to allow a given user to create an account and login the web application.

+This application allows users to create **sauces** and share them with other logged users.
 The users can **like** or **dislike** a sauce.

 ![alt text](https://github.com/AaronMillOro/AaronMillanOropeza_6_18062021/blob/master/so_peckocko_demo.gif)

 ## Frontend
-The frontend side was provided, the original source code can be found [here](https://github.com/OpenClassrooms-Student-Center/dwj-projet6).
+The frontend side was provided and the original source code can be found [here](https://github.com/OpenClassrooms-Student-Center/dwj-projet6).

 As indicated in the original repository, you need to install the specific versions of **NodeJS**, **Angular CLI** and **node-sass**.
 This adapted **[JSON file](https://github.com/AaronMillOro/AaronMillanOropeza_6_18062021/blob/master/frontend/package.json)** can be useful to install the required dependencies.